Planning and operations guide

 Hardening access and applications

 You can use adaptive application controls to limit which applications can run on your VMs located in Azure.
-Among other benefits, this helps harden your VMs against malware.
-Using machine learning, Defender for Cloud analyzes processes running in the VM to help you create allowlist rules.
+Among other benefits, adaptive application controls help harden your VMs against malware.
+With the help of machine learning, Defender for Cloud analyzes processes running in the VM to help you create allowlist rules.

 Defender for Cloud detects and alerts you to threats as they occur.
 Organizations should monitor for new security alerts and take action as needed to investigate further or remediate the attack.
 For more information on how Defender for Cloud threat protection works, read How Defender for Cloud detects and responds to threats.

-While this article doesn't have the intent to assist you creating your own Incident Response plan, we are going to use Microsoft Azure Security Response in the Cloud lifecycle as the foundation for incident response stages.
-The stages are shown in the following diagram:
+Although we can't create your Incident Response plan, we'll use Microsoft Azure Security Response in the Cloud lifecycle as the foundation for incident response stages.
+The stages of incident response in the cloud lifecycle are:

 You can use the National Institute of Standards and Technology (NIST) Computer Security Incident Handling Guide as a reference to assist you building your own.